Confused About When To Start Mowing After Winter Check Out These Helpful Tips!

 Knowing how to cut your lawn correctly can help you prevent problems in the future.
 If you are unfamiliar with the one-third rule, now is the time to familiarize yourself with it.
 This rule states you should avoid cutting more than a third of a grass blade’s total length.

 Cutting off more than this can result in weeds and disease.
 If you don’t cut off enough, it will leave your grass looking long and unmanageable.
 Some homeowners don’t have the time or the tools needed to mow their lawn.
 If you are in this situation, then hiring a landscaping professional is a great idea.
 These professionals will have no problem getting this work done quickly and correctly.

 Avoid Mowing Your Grass When It Is Wet

 As your grass starts to thaw out from a winter freeze, there will be a lot of excess moisture present.
 Rather than mowing the grass when it is wet, you need to allow it time to dry.
-Mowing grass when it is wet will lead to large clumps of wet grass getting hung up in your mower.
+When it is wet, mowing grass will lead to large clumps of wet grass getting hung up in your mower.

 You also need to make sure the blades on your lawnmower are sharp before you begin cutting the grass.
 Cutting the grass with dull blades will result in an uneven and unappealing cut.